NotionCue

 }

-Because it is browser-native and requires no server infrastructure beyond the page's existing JavaScript, WebMCP is genuinely one of the fastest checks on this entire list to implement for a modern JavaScript-heavy site — a few dozen lines added to an existing page — even though its status as a pre-standard Origin Trial means production reliance should be paired with a graceful fallback for browsers or agent runtimes that do not yet support it.
+Because it is browser-native and requires no server infrastructure beyond the page's existing JavaScript, this is genuinely one of the fastest checks on this entire list to implement for a modern JavaScript-heavy site — a few dozen lines added to an existing page — even though its pre-standard status means production reliance should be paired with a graceful fallback for browsers or agent runtimes that do not yet support it.

 Category 5: Commerce — Can an Agent Actually Buy From You?